-After adjusting for confounding factors, such as age, sex, smoking status, biomass or $PM{2.5}$ exposure, chronic cough was associated with reduced spirometry parameters after bronchodilator inhalation, including FEV_1/FVC , MMEF%pred, FEF50%pred and FEF75%pred (P<0.05 for all) (Table 5).
-The similar impact on spirometry parameters before bronchodilator inhalation was showed in Table E6.
+After adjusting for confounding factors, such as age, sex, smoking status, biomass or $PM{2.5}$ exposure, chronic cough was associated with reduced spirometry parameters after bronchodilator inhalation, including FEV_1/FVC , MMEF % pred, FEF 50% pred and FEF 75% pred (p<0.05 for all) (table 5).
+The similar impact on spirometry parameters before bronchodilator inhalation is shown in supplementary table E6.

-Finally, subgroup analysis showed that the association of chronic cough with PCS scores or hospital admission was independent on sex, age, the diagnosis of COPD and the presence of SAD.
-Furthermore, interaction analysis showed that the impact of chronic cough on PCS score were significantly stronger among people aged 50 years old, or with COPD than those aged 20-49 years old, without COPD (P=0.0018 and P=0.0002 respectively).
-Similarly, the impact of chronic cough on hospital admission was significantly stronger among those with COPD, or SAD than those without COPD, or SAD (P=0.0026 and P=0.0065, respectively) (Figure 2).
+Finally, subgroup analysis showed that the association of chronic cough with PCS scores or hospital admission was independent of sex, age, the diagnosis of COPD and the presence of SAD.
+Furthermore, interaction analysis showed that the impact of chronic cough on PCS score was significantly greater in people aged 50 years or those with COPD than those aged 20-49 years without COPD (p=0.0018 and p=0.0002, respectively).
+Similarly, the impact of chronic cough on hospital admission was significantly greater in those with COPD or SAD than those without COPD or SAD (p=0.0026 and p=0.0065, respectively) (figure 2).